GoWafula/AWS-pipeline/README.md

 # AWS-pipeline
-A continuous intergration using AWS pipeline
+A continuous intergration using AWS codebuild and pipeline